 5. Data Update: (Jane, Marcella) No info available – MG to follow up with DAIL

-6. Age Friendly Communities
+6. Age Friendly Planning

 a.
 Request each City Department to provide an inventory of programs, policies, and initiatives currently underway or anticipated directly or indirectly addressing the needs of Older City residents and workers.
 In addition: have each City Department identify planned outreach and survey efforts for 2022.
 Response to BAC Action Planning Requests (Brian) BP reported back on the likely impact of the failed budget vote.